 All employees are eligible to contribute to the Federal Thrift Savings Plan (TSP).
 For those employees covered by the FERS, FERS-RAE and FERS-FRAE, a TSP account is automatically established to which the BOP is required to contribute an additional 1 percent of gross pay and match employee contributions up to 4 percent.
 No Government contributions are made to the TSP accounts established by the CSRS employees.
 The BOP does not report CSRS or FERS assets, accumulated plan benefits, or unfunded liabilities, if any, which may be applicable to its employees.
 Such reporting is the responsibility of the Office of Personnel Management (OPM).
-SFFAS No. 5 requires employing agencies to recognize the cost of pensions and other retirement benefits during their employees' active years of service.
-Refer to Note 16 for additional details.
+SFFAS No. 5, Accounting for Liabilities of the Federal Government, requires employing agencies to recognize the cost of pensions and other retirement benefits during their employees' active years of service.
+Refer to Note 15 for additional details.